ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 all atlases were used for optimization and evaluation.
 These simplified regions
-include: terminal hypothalamus, subpallium, pallium, peduncular hypothalamus, prosomere, prosomere, prosomere, midbrain, prepontine hindbrain, pontine hindbrain, pontomedullary hindbrain, medullary hindbrain, and tracts.
+include: terminal hypothalamus, subpallium, pallium, peduncular hypothalamus, prosomere, prosomere, prosomere, midbrain, prepontine hindbrain, pontine hindbrain, pontomedullary hindbrain, medullary hindbrain, and tracts (see Figure \ref{fig:simplifiedannotations}).

 Prior to velocity field optimization, all data were rigidly transformed to DevCCF P56 using the centroids of the common label sets.
 In order to